 GDPR vs ePrivacy: which one actually governs cookies?

-GDPR did not invent the cookie banner. ePrivacy did, fifteen years earlier.
+GDPR did not invent the cookie banner. ePrivacy did, nine years earlier.
 Understanding which framework requires what is the difference between a defensible CMP setup and a banner that fails on first inspection.

 A reader of European compliance content could be forgiven for thinking GDPR invented the cookie banner.
 It did not.
-The cookie banner predates GDPR by a decade, was created by a different framework, and survives if GDPR is ever repealed.
+The consent requirement arrived with the 2009 amendment to the ePrivacy Directive, nine years before the GDPR became applicable in May 2018.
+It came from a different framework, and it survives if the GDPR is ever repealed.
 Understanding which regulation does what is the foundation of a defensible cookie setup.

 The two frameworks

 ePrivacy Directive 2002/58/EC, amended in 2009 (Directive 2009/136/EC).
-Article 5(3) — the so-called “cookie law” — requires informed consent before any storage of information on, or access to information already stored on, a user’s terminal equipment.
-The exception is storage “strictly necessary” for a service the user has requested.
+Article 5(3), the so-called “cookie law”, requires informed consent before any storage of information on, or access to information already stored on, a user’s terminal equipment.
+There are twoexemptions, not one: storage or access for the sole purpose of carrying out the transmission of a communication over an electronic communications network, and storage strictly necessary for a service the user has explicitly requested.
+The transmission limb is the one almost every article forgets; it is also the narrower of the two in practice.

 GDPR (Regulation (EU) 2016/679), in force since May 2018.
 Article 4(11) defines consent stringently.
 Article 6 lists the six lawful bases for processing personal data.
 Article 7 sets the conditions for consent.
-The data subject rights (Articles 15–22) apply to any personal data, including cookie-derived.
+The data subject rights (Articles 15 to 22) apply to any personal data, including cookie-derived.

 The two work in series, not in parallel. ePrivacy 5(3) governs the moment data enters the user’s device or is accessed from it.
 GDPR governs what happens to the data after collection.
 A site needs both lawful: a valid ePrivacy 5(3) consent for the storage event, and a valid GDPR Article 6 basis for the processing.